ovro-lwa/EveryBeam/doc/tree/python-interface.rst

     import everybeam

-For further examples on how the :code:`everybeam` module can be used, reference is made to the test script :code:`test_pybindings.py` in the :code:`python/test` directory.
+For further examples on how the :code:`everybeam` module can be used, reference is made to the :ref:`pythondemos`.

 .. toctree::
    :maxdepth: 1